DHCP Client

 add name=pool-for-VID ranges=172.16.16.10-172.16.16.120

 Configure vendor-class-id matcher.
-DHCP servers configuration remains the default
+DHCP server configuration remains default in this example

 /ip dhcp-server